YSaxon/boltworks/docs/usage.md

 # Usage

-To use Slack Bolt UI Extensions in a project
+To use Boltworks in a project

 ```
     import boltworks